Ewen-Simpson/CI_P1/README.md

 ## Deployment

-This site was deployed to GitHub.
+This site was deployed to GitHub pages.
 The steps to deploy are as follows:

+  - In the GitHub repository, navigate to and click on the Settings tab.
+  - Scroll down to the GitHub Pages section and click on the hyperlink.
+  - Select the master branch and the page will automatically refresh to confirm successful deployment.

+The live link to this project cna be found at - https://ewen-simpson.github.io/CI_P1/index.html

 ## Credits

 ### Content